 (The Dead Zone | Stephen King)

-After Johnny’s ability becomes known, the press wants to capitalize on his “gift” by inundating him with interviews, but he begins to reject his newfound fame by becoming more reclusive.
-After a tabloid prints a story on Johnny that dismisses his ability, Johnny believes he can resume his old life; however, the local sheriff asks him if he can help solve a slew of serial-killings, and Johnny is able to adeptly solve the case (the sheriff’s deputy, Frank Dodd, was the culprit).
+After Johnny’s ability becomes known, the press wants to capitalize on his “gift.”
+They inundate him with interviews, but he begins to reject his newfound fame by becoming more reclusive.
+After a tabloid prints a story on Johnny that dismisses his ability, Johnny believes he can resume his old life.
+However, the local sheriff, Bannerman, asks him if he can help solve a slew of serial-killings.
+Johnny is able to adeptly solve the case, which results in a shocking climax.

-We cut to the door-to-door salesman (Greg Stillson) who is now the mayor of Ridgeway, New Hampshire, and has found success through making violent threats and other illicit activities against his enemies.
+We cut to the door-to-door salesman (Greg Stillson) who is now the mayor of Ridgeway, New Hampshire.
+He has found success through making violent threats and other illicit activities against his enemies.
 Stillson later wins a seat in the U. S. House of Representatives while Johnny is teaching as a tutor in Ridgeway.
-Johnny decides to meet Stillson (as he has made a hobby of meeting elected officials) during a rally and has a psychic vision that the vicious, dog-killing politician will eventually cause worldwide nuclear chaos.
+Johnny decides to meet Stillson, as he has made a hobby of meeting elected officials.
+During the rally, he has a psychic vision that the vicious, dog-killing politician will eventually cause worldwide nuclear chaos.

 “There was the sense of flying – flying through the blue – above scenes of utter desolation that could not quite be seen.
 And cutting through this came the disembodied voice of Greg Stillson, the voice of a cut-rate God or a comic-opera engine of the dead: ‘I’M GONNA GO THROUGH THEM LIKE BUCKWHEAT THROUGH A GOOSE!
 GONNA GO THROUGH THEM LIKE SHIT THROUGH A CANEBRAKE!’